junydania/ansible-mysql-docker/PITCHME.md

 ## What is Ansible?

 - An IT automation engine
+- Written in Python
+- Idempotent
 - No agents involved
 - Simple language: YAML

 ```
-Ansible works by connecting to your nodes and pushing out small programs, called "Ansible modules" to them.
+Ansible works by connecting to your nodes
+and pushing out small programs, called "Ansible modules" to them.
 These programs are written to be resource models of the desired state of the system.
-Ansible then executes these modules (over SSH by default), and removes them when finished.
+Ansible then executes these modules (over SSH by default),
+and removes them when finished.
 ```

+#VSLIDE

+## Ansible ingredients

+- An inventory (list of hosts)
+- A playbook (a bunch of task to execute)
+- A task (a module with parameters)
+- Modules (small python scripts that does the job)

+## Ansible requirements

+- SSH
+- Python
+- Git (this is optional)

 #HSLIDE